Enhanced photo-responsiveness in a photoswitchable system model: emergent hormetic catalysis†

 Michaelis Menten catalysis by a T-photochromic system has been analyzed numerically.
-Using an appropriate set of rate constants and quantum yields, we have evidenced an enhanced photo-responsiveness at medium light intensity: the plot of the initial rate vs light intensity is bell-shaped.
+Using an appropriate set of rate constants and quantum yields, we have evidenced an enhanced photo-responsiveness at a medium light intensity: the plot of the initial rate vs. light intensity is bell-shaped.
 This emergent phenomenon can be qualified as hormetic catalysis.
-The analysis of the chemical flows shows that a directional rotation is occurring within the cyclic scheme.
-Non equilibrium conditions are provided by two independent sources: the chemical energy dissipation from the irreversible exergonic reaction and the steady transformation of light into heat by the T-photochromism.
+The analysis of the chemical flows shows that a directional rotation occurs within the cyclic scheme.
+Non equilibrium conditions are provided by two independent sources: the chemical energy dissipation from the irreversible exergonic reaction and the steady transformation of light into heat by T-photochromism.
 A literature survey, showing that most of the required kinetic features are not so rare, let us anticipate its practical feasibility.